jmacdotorg/volity/web-client/testbench/README.txt

 And here's the otherwise-noted bit:

-* The prototype.js library is covered by the MIT source code license.
+* The prototype.js library and SWFObject are covered by the MIT source code license.
   <http://dev.rubyonrails.org/browser/spinoffs/prototype/trunk/LICENSE?format=raw>

 * The Sarissa libraries (distributed here under the 'sarissa'